-Ivančo, Kovář, and Semaničová-Feňovčková [938] characterize all pairs n and r for which an r-regular supermagic graph of order n exists.
-They prove that for positive integers r and n with $n \ge r + 1$ there exists an r-regular supermagic graph of order n if and only if one of the following statements holds: r = 1 and n = 2; $3 \le r \equiv 1 \pmod{2}$ and $n \equiv 2 \pmod{4}$; and $4 \le r \equiv 0 \pmod{2}$ and n > 5.
+Ivančo, Kovář, and Semaničová-Feňovčková [1000] characterize all pairs n and r for which an r-regular supermagic graph of order n exists.
+They prove that for positive integers r and n with $n \ge r+1$ there exists an r-regular supermagic graph of order n if and only if one of the following statements holds: r=1 and n=2; $3 \le r \equiv 1 \pmod 2$ and $n \equiv 2 \pmod 4$; and $4 \le r \equiv 0 \pmod 2$ and n > 5.
 The proof of the main result is based on finding supermagic labelings of circulant graphs.
 The authors construct supermagic labelings of several circulant graphs.

-In [933] Ivančo completely determines the supermagic graphs that are the disjoint unions of complete k-partite graphs where every partite set has the same order.
+In [995] Ivančo completely determines the supermagic graphs that are the disjoint unions of complete k-partite graphs where every partite set has the same order.

-Trenklér [2163] extended the definition of supermagic graphs to include hypergraphs and proved that the complete k-uniform n-partite hypergraph is supermagic if $n \neq 2$ or 6 and $k \ge 2$ (see also [2164]).
+Trenklér [2334] extended the definition of supermagic graphs to include hypergraphs and proved that the complete k-uniform n-partite hypergraph is supermagic if $n \neq 2$ or 6 and $k \geq 2$ (see also [2335]).
+In [2273] Sugiyama gave a generalized definition of magic graphs, for which any number of digits can be used to label a vertex and edge, and described the construction of such magic graphs and their properties.
+He determined the minimum and maximum magic sums for regular graphs, including polygons and polyhedrons, and provided techniques for transforming and synthesizing magic graphs using an affine transform.

-For connected graphs of size at least 5, Ivančo, Lastivkova, and Semaničová [939] provide a forbidden subgraph characterization of the line graphs that can be magic.
+For connected graphs of size at least 5, Ivančo, Lastivkova, and Semaničová [1001] provide a forbidden subgraph characterization of the line graphs that can be magic.
 As a corollary they obtain that the line graph of every connected graph with minimum degree at least 3 is magic.
 They also prove that the line graph of every bipartite regular graph of degree at least 3 is supermagic.